Kremoweczka12/Bouncing-Windows/README.md

 # Bouncing-Windows

-this short program will move your windows randomly.
+This short program will move your windows randomly.

+# TO RUN

+use command: pip install -r requirements.txt

 # IMPORTANT